How To Code Sign Windows Kernel Drivers using EV?

 Prerequisite Before Signing a Kernel Driver

 Before you sign any Windows Kernel Driver, you need an EV Code Signing Certificate and an account on Microsoft Partner Center.
 In addition, you will require to convert your driver file to .CAB extension.
-Otherwise, it would get complex or near to impossible to release a driver for end-users.
+Otherwise, it would become complex or nearly impossible for end-users to release a driver.

 #1: Obtain an EV Code Signing Certificate